Fixing Expert

 miter saw

-Miter saw is a power-operated cutting tool used in vinyl plank flooring installation projects.
-A miter saw cuts vinyl flooring planks just like a table saw.
-However, you’ll not find it ideal in case you want to cut your vinyl flooring sheets longitudinally.
+A miter saw is a power-operated cutting tool used in vinyl plank installation projects.
+It cuts vinyl flooring planks just like a table saw.
+However, you won’t find it ideal if you want to cut your vinyl flooring sheets longitudinally.
 Again, you’ll need a fine-toothed blade when a miter saw is to be used.

 2. Jigsaw